ranjeet692/Hiring/README.md

 Task is splitted into two parts.
 You are expected to carry out both the tasks.

 Task A
-Create a Twitter Desktop Application using twitter API.
+Create a Twitter Simple Web Application/Progressive Web Application using twitter API.
 The app should do the following:
   * Login with Twitter
   * Load the Feeds for the person who has logged in.
   * Post a new tweet.